Online Session Locator

 Free ticketed event

-This workshop is based on our previous research “‘At the bottom of the food chain’: Constructing our academic identity in engineering education as international graduate students” published in 2022 ASEE annual conference.
-Funds of identity serve as the theoretical framework to understand international students’ identities from three kinds of resources: socially distributed, culturally developed, and historically accumulated experiences.
-Our previous and current work provided insights on the struggles of international graduate students from these three aspects.
-We will invite the workshop particip ... (continued)
+This workshop is based on the presenters' previous research, “‘At the bottom of the food chain’: Constructing our academic identity in engineering education as international graduate students,” for the 2022 ASEE annual conference.
+Funds of identity serve as the theoretical framework to understanding international students’ identities from three kinds of resources: socially distributed, culturally developed, and historically accumulated experiences.
+The previous and current work provided insights on the struggles of international graduate students from these three aspects.
+Workshop participant ... (continued)

 Moderated by